 From Wikimedia Commons

 Symptoms often come and go.
-Typically, symptoms flare up from time to time, but you may have long periods without any symptoms.
+Typically, symptoms flare up from time to time; however, you may have long periods without any symptoms.

 Three other conditions are commonly associated with blepharitis.
 They are: